nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

 ruleset is deliberately simplistic, and the subsequent tutorial pages will demonstrate how we can add more detailed logic within the ruleset.

-We also need to create a ruleset that defines the bahaviour when the form has been submitted.
+We also need to create a ruleset that defines the behaviour when the form has been submitted.
 The ruleset file should be named
 'your-formLastQuestion.ruleset', where 'your-form' is the name of your form and 'LastQuestion' is the identifier of the last question in the form submission.